 Very inelastic supply

-If we have a good with a very inelastic supply, it gives firms / owners the potential to increase price significantly.
+If we have a good with a very inelastic supply, it gives firms/owners the potential to increase the price significantly.
 But if the good is very important, the government may again use maximum prices.
-One example is rents.
+One example is renting.
 Supply of rented accommodation is inelastic, at least in short term.
 Landlords could use this shortage of accommodation to increase the price of rents and make more profit.
 In the First World War, the UK government introduced it’s first rent controls to prevent landlords increasing rents above a certain amount.
 The 1915 rent act restricted how much rents could rise during a period of zero house building during the war.

 Goods with Externalities